Gyanhari/website/README.md

 ## This is a project I made to implement my knowledge of nextjs

-- I plan to first make a frontend and then later join the backend.
+- I plan to first make a frontend ~~and then later join the backend.~~ changed my mind, will be learning about MongDB and then make the backend for each page and component
 - Might Deploy It in netlify

 ### Routes in the project